Scroll Top

 LSO Logo

-2023 Application
+2024 Application

-2023 Poster
+2024 Poster

 For young musical artists, this yearly competition organized by the LaGrange Symphony Orchestra, is traditionally held in early February at CALLAWAY AUDITORIUM.
 Callaway Auditorium is located on the campus of LaGrange College, in LaGrange, Georgia.

-The 2023 competition was for strings, 2024 is for piano, and 2025 is for winds.
+The 2024 competition is for piano, 2025 is for winds, and 2026 is for strings.

 The LaGrange Symphony Orchestra, under the leadership of Dr. Barbara Kaplan, began the Young Artists Competition (YAC) in 1996 to encourage professional standards of performance among young musicians.
 Originally formed to serve residents or resident students within a 50 mile radius of LaGrange, the competition now serves talented young musicians from six southeastern states: Alabama, Florida, Georgia, North Carolina, South Carolina and Tennessee.